jiajun6/Getting-and-Cleaning-Data/CodeBook.md

     * Original name: fBodyBodyGyroJerkMag-meanFreq()
 	* Description: Normalized mean frequency for the change in subject's body body angular momentum magnitude due to jerk

-### Significant effort was made to understand the technical definitions of the variables used in the original data set.
-However, due to insufficient domain knowledge of
+## Note
-the student on the actual study conducted, the definitions might not be highly accurate.
+Significant effort was made to understand the technical definitions of the variables used in the original data set.
+However, due to insufficient domain knowledge of the student on the actual study conducted, the definitions might not be highly accurate.

 ## Citation